How Private Equity Secondaries Squeeze Water from a Stone

 Key Takeaways

-Investors in secondaries acquire private equity (PE) interests later in a fund’s lifecycle, when the underlying companies are closer to being sold, potentially providing liquidity shortly after investment.
+Investors in secondaries acquire private equity (PE) interests later in a fund’s lifecycle, when the underlying companies are generally closer to being sold, potentially providing liquidity shortly after investment.

-A diverse mix of liquidity sources from thousands of portfolio companies can create an enhanced cash flow profile for secondaries, allowing for risk mitigation, supplemental gains and compounded returns.
+A diverse mix of liquidity sources from thousands of portfolio companies can create an enhanced cash flow profile for secondaries, allowing for risk mitigation, supplemental gains, and compounded returns.

 Even in challenging macroeconomic environments, the diversification profile of a secondaries-focused strategy may boost distributions and liquidity compared to primaries.